Tendering Tips

 - Prepare in advance for tenders – develop a library of “bid documents” that you are regularly asked for in order to cut down your time and work in responding to tenders.
 This might include organisation chart, accounts / financial statements, insurances etc.

 - Read tender documents carefully.
 If you don’t understand the requirement or something isn’t clear seek clarification from us.
-This can be done through the E-Sourcing NI portal using the secure messaging system.
+This can be done via the eTendersNI secure messaging system.

-- Make sure that you understand the specification and in particular identify the mandatory requirements (these may appear as “shall”, “will” or “must”) if you can’t meet those requirements consider if it is worthwhile tendering – failure to meet a mandatory requirement will result in your tender being rejected.
+- Make sure that you understand the specification and in particular identify the mandatory requirements (these may appear as “shall”, “will” or “must”) if you can’t meet those requirements consider if it is worthwhile tendering – failure to meet a mandatory requirement will result in your tender being disregarded.

 - Think about what the buyer wants.
 In your bid provide evidence that you can meet the buyers needs through your capability, capacity, experience etc. Make sure you show how your tender meets the specification and provide information in the format requested.
 Make sure you check and accept our terms and conditions of contract, for most tenders acceptance of our terms and conditions is a mandatory requirement.